NDevTK/OriginMarker/security.md

 ### Manifest Configuration

 - **Permissions (`tabs`, `bookmarks`, `storage`):** Deemed appropriate and necessary for the extension's core functionality.
 No overly broad permissions requested.
-Adherence to the Principle of Least Privilege is crucial, as extensions requesting more privileges than necessary can lead to significant privacy risks if compromised[cite: 29, 141].
+Adherence to the Principle of Least Privilege is crucial, as extensions requesting more privileges than necessary can lead to significant privacy risks if compromised.
 - **Content Security Policy (CSP):**
   - ```json
     "extension_pages": "default-src 'none'; script-src 'self'; frame-ancestors 'none'; form-action 'none'; upgrade-insecure-requests; block-all-mixed-content"
     ```
-  - This is a **strong CSP** , effectively mitigating common web vulnerabilities like XSS on extension pages by restricting script sources to the extension's own files and disallowing inline scripts or external resources . `frame-ancestors 'none'` protects against clickjacking[cite: 20, 21].
+  - This is a **strong CSP**, effectively mitigating common web vulnerabilities like XSS on extension pages by restricting script sources to the extension's own files and disallowing inline scripts or external resources. `frame-ancestors 'none'` protects against clickjacking.
 - **Other Security Headers:**
   - ```json
     "cross_origin_embedder_policy": { "value": "require-corp" }